Daniel Bonade: Biography

 Daniel Bonade was born in Geneva, Switzerland on April 4, 1896.
 His father, Louis Bonade, was a clarinetist and received the Premier Prix from the Paris Conservatory in 1870.
 His mother, Esther Poissenot, was a pianist and a vocalist.

-After his father's death, Daniel Bonade began studying the clarinet at age 8 from Ferdinand Capelle.
+After his father's death, Daniel Bonade began studying the clarinet with Ferdinand Capelle at age 8.
 He then studied with Henri Lefebvre, a student of Cyril Rose.
 In 1910, while studying with Lefebvre, Bonade entered the Paris Conservatory and in 1913 at the age of 18 won the Premier Prix.
-After completing his education at the Paris Conservatory, Bonade traveled with the Garde Republicane Band as well as freelanced with Ballets Russes, the Sousa Band and other groups.
+After completing his education at the Paris Conservatory, Bonade traveled with the Garde Republicane Band and also freelanced with Ballets Russes, the Sousa Band and other groups.

 In 1916, Bonade was offered the principal clarinet position of the Philadelphia Orchestra under the direction of Leopold Stokowski.
 Bonade was with the Philadelphia Orchestra until 1922 when he took a leave of absence for two years due to salary negotiations.
 He returned to the Orchestra in 1924 and left in 1930 because he thought the Orchestra was not going to survive the stock market crash.

-Bonade took a position with the Columbia Broadcasting Orchestra until 1933 when he was appointed the principal clarinet position of the Cleveland Orchestra.
+Bonade played with the Columbia Broadcasting Orchestra until 1933 when he was appointed principal clarinet of the Cleveland Orchestra.
 He remained with the Cleveland Orchestra from 1933 to 1941.
 After his stay in Cleveland, Bonade went on tour with the NBC Symphony Orchestra.
-Bonade's playing career was cut short by a heart attack when he was advised by medical doctors to stop.
+Bonade's career was cut short by a heart attack after which he was advised by medical doctors to stop playing.

-Bonade would devote his time to teaching clarinet students and playing low-pressure gigs.
-Bonade and his wife retired to France where he died in Cannes on October 30, 1976.
+Bonade later devoted his time to teaching clarinet students and playing low-pressure engagements.
+He and his wife retired to France where he died in Cannes on October 30, 1976.

 Teaching

 Bonade was considered to be one of the greatest clarinet teachers of his time.
-Bonade taught at Curtis Institute of Music from 1924 to 1940, the Cleveland Institute of Music from 1933 to 1942, and the Juilliard School from 1948 to 1960.
-Bonade continued teaching privately until his death.
+He taught at Curtis Institute of Music from 1924 to 1940, the Cleveland Institute of Music from 1933 to 1942, and the Juilliard School from 1948 to 1960.
+He continued teaching privately until his death.

 Bonade had many successful students.
-Many of them received principal positions with orchestras or prestigious teaching positions.
+Many of them held principal positions with orchestras or prestigious teaching positions.
 His students included: